Frequently Asked Questions

 Ownership of learning

-KDS allows students to be in charge of their learning.
-They can decide the pace at which to move through the material, when they are ready to be assessed, and in some cases, make decisions on how to be assessed.
+KDS encourages students to take increasing ownership of their learning.
+Students may have flexibility in the pace at which they move through material, when they are ready to be assessed, and, in some cases, how they demonstrate their learning.
 We believe that this responsibility empowers students with the confidence to develop competencies that will serve them effectively after graduation and into adulthood.

 With this level of choice comes the expectation that students actively manage their learning.
 This includes regularly checking their progress, staying on track with coursework, asking questions when support is needed, and maintaining consistent communication with their teachers, primarily through email.
 Students are expected to advocate for themselves and remain connected, as teachers are not able to provide daily in-person monitoring.